 14. Peter Cushing, the actor for Grand Moff Tarkin, found his costume's boots to be very uncomfortable.
 Any time his feet were not visible in the shot he would be wearing comfy slippers.
 Grand Moff Tarkin destroyed Alderaan wearing comfy slippers.

-15. Actor Christopher McDonald, the actor who played Shooter McGavin in Happy Gilmore, says he never pays for a round of golf because of his widespread fame from that role.
+15. Christopher McDonald, the actor who played Shooter McGavin in Happy Gilmore, says he never pays for a round of golf because of his widespread fame from that role.

 Actor Peter Ostrum who played Charlie in the original Charlie and the Chocolate Factory was offered a three-picture deal after filming.
 He declined the offer and bought a horse with his earnings from the movie which spawned a love for animals.
 He then decided not to pursue acting and became a vet.